Legislation has been pre-filed in Florida to decriminalize the possession of small amounts of marijuana.

 Florida's 2020 SB 1860 would:

-- creates multiple license categories, including growing, processing, and retailing, and establishes a new transportation license;
+- create multiple license categories, including growing, processing, and retailing, and establishes a new transportation license;

-- allows contracting and wholesaling by growers to processors or retailers;
+- allow contracting and wholesaling by growers to processors or retailers;

-- permits adults over 21 access to an MMTC without a medical marijuana card;
+- permit adults over 21 access to an MMTC without a medical marijuana card;

-- allows eligible individuals to petition the court for resentencing or expungement;
+- allow eligible individuals to petition the court for resentencing or expungement;

-- prohibits marijuana from being utilized in public spaces
+- prohibit marijuana from being utilized in public spaces

-- maintains home-rule by allowing counties and municipalities to prohibit or limit the number of MMTCs within their jurisdiction.
+- maintain home-rule by allowing counties and municipalities to prohibit or limit the number of MMTCs within their jurisdiction.